FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 Due to stricter Goal Exceed Ratio, this Conditional Throughput is smaller than Conditional Throughput of the other two goals.

-{::comment}

-    TODO-P2: Example of long trial being too strict?

-    TODO-P2: Unless a set of Search Goals is recommended, comparability is not there.

-    TODO-P2: Spell out how MLRsearch addressed the Problems.

-{:/comment}

 # IANA Considerations

 No requests of IANA.